Lindsay Perlmutter Fitzpatrick, M.P.Aff.

 Policy and Implementation Lead

 Dana Center Role

 Additionally, Lindsay analyzes current trends in mathematics education and develops resources for policymakers and education leaders that leverage the trends in a way that expands equity and access to a high-quality education for all students.
-She also researches and writes policy briefs to communicate researched-based recommendations to external leaders and partners.

 Lindsay taught social studies for seven years in high schools and middle schools in New York City and in Austin to majority low-income student populations.
 During her four years of teaching 9th grade at Akins High School in Austin, she also served as an academy coordinator, leading student intervention and career pathway work for the 450 students in her academy.
 At the LBJ School of Public Affairs at UT-Austin, Lindsay researched the middle-school-to-high-school transition and worked with Educate Texas, Texas State Representative Donna Howard, the Council of Chief State School Officers, and Breakthrough Austin.